Sexual Misconduct Policy

-- If, during the course of the hearing, additional policy violations are discovered, the respondent will be notified of the new charges and will be granted additional time, if needed, to prepare a defense of the new charges.
-The respondent may waive the additional time and the hearing can proceed with the new charges taken under consideration by the committee.
-A record should be made in the hearing notes of additional charges and whether or not the respondent desires additional preparation time.
+- If, during the course of the hearing, additional policy violations are discovered, the respondent will be notified of the new alleged violation(s) and will be granted additional time, if needed, to prepare a defense of the new alleged violation(s).
+The respondent may waive the additional time and the hearing can proceed with the new alleged violation(s) taken under consideration by the committee.
+A record will be made in the hearing notes of additional alleged violation(s) and whether or not the respondent desires additional preparation time.

-- Information about the misconduct of other students shared at the hearing may be used as the basis for disciplinary action unless immunity pursuant to the reporting party Immunity/Good Samaritan policy has been granted.
+- Information about the misconduct of other students shared at the hearing may be used as the basis for disciplinary action unless immunity pursuant to the Good Samaritan policy has been granted to the reporting party.

 - The committee's determination will be made on the basis of the preponderance of the evidence standard (whether it is more likely than not that the respondent violated the Sexual Misconduct Policy).